 Important to note that no RAM kit is the same so you will need to tinker with the ProcODT and CLDO VDDP Voltage.
 The above none QVL kit from G.Skill with Hynix C-die was stable with 1.1v SoC, 53.3 ohms ProcODT, 905mv CLDO VDDP voltage and Gear Down Mode enabled.
 No timings were changed nor was DRAM voltage increased this would leave room for overclocking the frequency or timings or even both.
 However, this would require more work and is not for everyone but is covered in separate articles linked at the top of this page.

-In some cases, random shutdowns might occur this can be in combination with a CPU overclock.
-There are several issues related to random shutdowns, PSU might be broken or of poor quality, C-States of the CPU, ProcODT is too high or too low and CLDO VDDP is too high to low.
+In some cases, random shutdowns might occur.
+This can be in combination with a CPU overclock.
+There are several issues related to unexpected shutdowns, PSU might be broken or of low quality, C-States of the CPU, ProcODT is too high or too low, and CLDO VDDP is too high to low.
 Take the following steps to troubleshoot.